 The role of the AC is to assist the Board in the execution of its corporate governance responsibilities within the established Board references and requirements.
-The AC also reviews the adequacy of the Company's internal controls and effectiveness of the Company's internal audit function as set out in the guidelines stated in the Code.
+The AC also reviews the adequacy and effectiveness of the Company's internal controls and internal audit function as set out in the guidelines stated in the Code.
 The services of the internal auditors are utilised to assist the AC in the discharge of its duties and responsibilities.